-Meet Lola!
-Dr. Bauchman is currently in the process of training her to be a therapeutic dog.
+Meet Lola & Ferdinand!
+(English Bulldogs) Dr. Bauchman is currently in the process of training Ferdinand to be a therapeutic dog.
 Lola is a registered Canine Good Citizen through the AKC.
 If for any reason you are uncomfortable, allergic, or have any issues with dogs or animals, please let Dr. Bauchman know, and we can arrange for the animal to not be present the day of your appointment.
 Please note: Dr. Bauchman DOES NOT write Emotional Support Animal (ESA) letters.

 What Is a Service Animal?